ignored-comment/ignored-comment/README.md

 ##### Thank you for visiting my Github!

 - 🔭 I’m currently working on Ruby on Rails (Active Record, Database Management)
-- I'm familiar with: HTML, JavaScript, and CSS
+- I've worked with: HTML, JavaScript, CSS, Ruby, Ruby on Rails, and PostgreSQL
 - 📫 How to reach me: email: contact@konkham.com
 <!--
 **ignored-comment/ignored-comment** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.